 - Discuss things your child enjoys that are free, such as playing with a friend or going to the library

-- When you're out shopping, point out essentials such as food and clothing, and ask your child to describe items he may want but are optional
+- When you are out shopping, point out essentials such as food and clothing, and ask your child to describe items that he may want but are optional

 - Talk about how your family decides what to buy and what to pass up.
 Which is more important, buying cookies or fresh fruit?
 Soda or milk?

 - Think out loud about your budget and how you mentally divide up a finite amount of money into sections for food, rent or house payments, clothes, and optional items

 - Include your child in some of your small decisions.
 For example, at the grocery store, think out loud about why you pick one item over another

 - Give your child two dollars and let him choose which fruit to buy

 - When shopping with your child, ask yourself aloud: Do I need this item?
 Can I borrow it?
 Would it cost less somewhere else?

 Pretend with your child they have just received a surprise gift of $100.
 Ask them what they'd do with the money.
 Then, talk about whether your child was going to save the money, use it for something they needed, use it for something they wanted or something else.
 Talk about whether they'd have spent the money differently if they had worked to earn the $100 or if they had borrowed the $100?

 Basic Elements - Legal Text